-By 2011 I had organized office papers and coordinated programs for quite awhile.
+By 2011 I had organized office papers, coordinated programs and provided customer support for quite awhile.
 It was time to stop sitting in front of a computer and start searching for my next path.
 One of my discoveries was professional organizing.
 Wow, I could do that!
 Being a little cautious, I kept my part-time job and looked for organizing work on the side.
 In 2013 I realized that I needed to go for it.
 I quit my job and became a full-time professional organizer.
 It has been wonderful to see how right this path is.
 I enjoy providing services that help people release their clutter and make their spaces more manageable.
 Ahhh!

 Connect with me on LinkedIn.